ConCopilot/concopilot-examples/concopilot_examples/interactor/chatwithtool/.config/instruction_without_plugin_prompt.md

 Please note that an asset reference URL should be regarded as an object that is identical to its corresponding `dict` format and not as a URL.
 Therefore, do NOT pass an asset reference URL to any parameter expecting a common URL.

-For example, passing an object stored in some asset to a command:
+For example, to pass an object stored in some asset to a command:

 The JSON object version: